 The name Ackred is of Anglo-Saxon origin and came from when a family lived in a clearing surrounded by oak trees.
 This Yorkshire surname is derived from the Old English words ac, which means oak, and rod, which means clearing.
 Collectively, the name literally means "dweller at the oak clearing."

 Early Origins of the Ackred family

 The surname Ackred was first found in the West, East and North Ridings of the county of Yorkshire.
-The Eskrigge and Eskridge variants were found in the parish of Eskrigg in Lancashire.
+"A well-known Yorkshire surname."

 One of the first records of the family was Richard de Akerode who was listed in the Yorkshire Testamenta Eboracensia (Surtees Society.)